-- The proprietor of the website submitted Comments to the Planning Commission re Bike Schenectady, yesterday, October 18, 2017), asking the Commission to recommend changes or additions to the Plan explaining the types and needs of pedestrians and protecting Riverside Park from imposition of a shared-use path, without at least a study of its pros and cons and impact on the Park users.
+The proprietor of the website submitted Comments to the Planning Commission re Bike Schenectady, asking the Commission to recommend changes or additions to the Plan explaining the types and needs of pedestrians and protecting Riverside Park from imposition of a shared-use path, without at least first having a study of its pros and cons and impact on the Park and its users.
+The Planning Commission ignored the recommendations.

 - This piece focuses more directly on Bike Schenectady, recapping important points from our earlier posting, describes the Path, the Park, and their use and users, in more detail, along with DOT design standards for multi-use paths, and City Code sections relevant to bicycles and parks, and it contains more discussion, photos and images.

-below: Detail showing the Mohawk Harbor-Stockade portion the Schenectady Bicycle Infrastructure Plan Map, with the following points most relevant to Stockade residents and Riverside Park users . .
+below: Detail showing the Mohawk Harbor-Stockade portion of the Schenectady Bicycle Infrastructure Plan Map . .

-Slideshow of Users and Uses.
-Several dozen images of the Riverside Park path, with its many kinds of users and uses, can be found in the following Slideshow [which has been supplemented with additional scenes from a quiet Sunday evening in the Park, July 10, 2017].
+Slideshow of Users, Uses, and Conditions.
+Several dozen images of the Riverside Park path, with its many kinds of users and uses, can be found in the following Slideshow [which has been supplemented with additional scenes from a quiet Sunday evening in the Park, July 10, 2017, and Sunday afternoon, Earth Day 2018.].
 Any decision about bringing large numbers of cyclists to the path and the Park must consider the impact on the current usage and users.

 The collages immediately below raise just three of the many factors to consider when deciding whether a Shared-Use Path could be made safe enough to make it appropriate for Riverside Park.